 The abroad office hosts trips around the UK on weekends and I recommend going on them.
 National Express and Megabus also have affordable buses from Coventry to major cities around the UK so if you can’t make the campus trips, there are other ways to explore the UK.

 What were your favorite places to hang out?

 My favorite on-campus restaurant was The Bread Oven and most people hang out in their dorm’s kitchens.
 Only one dorm has traditional common rooms so people also spend time in the Student Union building; it has multiple restaurants.

 What were your favorite extracurricular activities?

-Name one interesting place you visited and tells us what you liked about it.
+Name one interesting place you visited and tell us what you liked about it.

 Communication & Computers

-Was wi-fi available in the dorms and on campus or off-campus where you stayed?
+Was Wi-Fi available in the dorms and on campus or off-campus where you stayed?

 What was the nature of your communications with the exchange program coordinator?
 In what way was it supportive?

 The exchange program coordinators gave us a lot of information at the beginning of the semester.
 They went over how to change classes, what cool towns are near Coventry and the schedule of trips they host around the UK.